apanjeta2/event4u/user-managment-service/README.md

 ## Running tests

+- In order to run tests, an initial db setup is required (see `INITIAL_DB_SETUP` env variable above!)
-- In order to run tests, open a second terminal (all services must be active) and type `npm test`
+- Open a second terminal (all services must be active) and type `npm test`
 - Note: Due to the written endpoint flows (prerequisites, orm, handling responses), tests are written in a way that provides a 100% assurance regarding that endpoints are working or not